bromeex/TheBereftSouls/README.md

 ## Mods included

-This is thw final list of all the influded mods separated by their corresponding category.
+This is the final list of all the included mods separated by their corresponding category.

 ### Library Mods